-We left a blustery, cold day in Port Elizabeth, somewhat doubtful about how our river safari in gale-force winds was going to go.
+We left a blustery, cold day in Port Elizabeth, somewhat doubtful about how our Sundays River Safari was going to go in gale-force winds.
 However, on arriving at the picturesque meeting spot of CrissCross Adventures, Chrislin Bed & Breakfast, the weather was perfect and the skies clear, perfectly showcasing the beauty of the Eastern Cape.

 After about two hours, we perched the canoes on the shore, enjoyed some snacks (biltong, chips, chocolates and beers – a breakfast of champions) and then went for a short hike.
 This allowed us to get a very different perspective of the river as well as of the fauna and flora of Addo.
 We soon hopped back into our canoes and headed further on down the river.